WeSon8840/single-cell-integration-pipeline/single_cell_Demo.md

 Nonlinear dimensionality reduction for visualization.

-We can compute `Neighborhood` and visulize using UMAP.
+We can compute `Neighborhood` and visualize it using UMAP.

 ```bash
 sc.pp.neighbors(adata_filtered, n_pcs=15)